naszam/maker-badges/README.md

 - Get an Ethereum Account on Metamask.
 - On the landing page, click “Get Chrome Extension.”
-- Add menmonic to MNEMONIC .env file.
+- Add mnemonic to MNEMONIC .env file.
 - Add deployer address to DEPLOYER_ADDRESS .env file.
+- Add Sokol as custom RPC via [Chainlist](https://chainlist.org/)
 - Get some test ether from a [Sokol's faucet](https://faucet.poa.network/).
 - Uncomment the following lines in hardhat.config.ts: